 When taking cuttings, use a sharp knife or scalpel to cut a 3 to 5 inch (8-13 cm.) length of the stem.
 Make sure the growing tip is at the end.
 Make your cut above the leaf joint or node and be sure to cut it at an angle away from the joint.

 Just below the bottom of the leaf joint is where you should trim the stem.
 The leaf joint is where new roots will develop.
 You need to cleanly slide off the lower leaf or pair of leaves.
 If you are busy getting several cuttings, you can keep them in water until you’re ready to transplant.

 You’ll want to make a hole in a pot of compost.
 Dip the cutting in rooting powder and stick it in the compost.
 You want to make sure the leaves are not touching it.
-Finally just water the compost from above.
+Finally, just water the compost from above.
 If you want to conserve moisture, you can make a tent with a plastic bag and put it over it.

-If you are taking stem cuttings, using a sharp knife cut off a good length of stem.
+If you are taking stem cuttings, using a sharp knife cut off a good length of the stem.
 Cut the plant just above the leaf joints and divide the stems into small pieces.
 Make sure each piece has a leaf.
 Stick the cuttings into a pot of cuttings compost.
-You can place several to a pot.
+You can place several in a pot.
 You don’t want to place the cuttings too close to the edges because the compost at the edges becomes too dry.
-Water the pot and then cover with a little plastic tent.
+Water the pot and then cover it with a little plastic tent.
 Make sure the leaves don’t touch the plastic.
 When you see small new leaves, then the cuttings have rooted.
 These should then be transferred to smaller pots of potting compost.

 All of these are great examples of what to do when you want more plants.
 These are easy to follow ideas for how to build your collection or improve your indoor garden.
 Sometimes it’s trial and error, but for the most part, once you get started, there’s just no better feeling than knowing you did this all by yourself.